Bath

 Prior Park Landscape Garden

-Prior Park is an English landscape garden where you can take beautiful walks on paths, across lawns or in forests.
-From several places there is a nice view to Bath and the hilly terrain around the city.
+Prior Park is an English landscape garden where you can take wonderful walks on paths over lawns or in woods.
+From several places there is a fine view of Bath and the hilly terrain around the city.

 Beckford’s Tower

 Beckford’s Tower is a tower that was designed in 1825 and completed for William Beckford two years later.
-The function of the high tower was partly as a study chamber and partly for the storage of William Beckford’s art collection.
+The function of the 36 meter high tower was partly as a study chamber and partly for storage of William Beckford’s art collection.

 Wells Cathedral